Kansas HS baseball/softball to play more games, KSHSAA votes

 Softball expansion: Rule 39, Softball, Section 1, Article 5 – passed with a vote of 48 yes, 11 no.

-KSHSAA told 27 News that the ruling is effective immediately, meaning the upcoming Spring 2024 sports season can have the updated 26-game slate.
+KSHSAA told KSNT News that the ruling is effective immediately, meaning the upcoming Spring 2024 sports season can have the updated 26-game slate.

 The rule was previously voted on and failed in April 2023.